 Phil has been coaching and teaching since 2000.
-With a diverse range of experience, from working in Malaysia as an Outward Bound Instructor to coaching football to young offenders, to teaching and managing on Schools Groups and Youth Engagement projects in FE as well as teaching on and then programme managing Sports and Public Services again within FE.
+He has a diverse range of experience; working in Malaysia as an Outward Bound Instructor, coaching football to young offenders, teaching and managing on Schools Groups and Youth Engagement projects in FE as well as teaching on and then programme managing Sports and Public Services again within FE.

-In the last six few years being an Advanced Teaching and Learning Coach at his previous and current FE College as well as currently Centre Course Leader for Initial Teacher Education.
+For the last six years Phil has worked as an Advanced Teaching and Learning Coach as well as a Centre Course Leader for Initial Teacher Education.

-Anita McGowan MBE – Lecturer in Business management and HR, University of Roehampton
+Lecturer in Business Management and HR, University of Roehampton

 Sarah brings with her a wealth of experience in managing member networks and volunteers, a deep understanding of the challenges that face membership organisations, and is passionate about recognising the skills people have and helping people reach their full potential.

-David was appointed as the first permanent CEO of the Foundation in January 2014.
-He has a wide range of experience in education and skills in England, including on Academies Policy and Performance, the Adult Skills Strategy, Apprenticeships and on National Curriculum reform.
+David was appointed as the first permanent CEO of the Education and Training Foundation in January 2014.
+He has a wide range of experience in education and skills in England, including in Academies Policy and Performance, the Adult Skills Strategy, Apprenticeships and in National Curriculum reform.

 Martin joined the Society for Education and Training in March 2018 as Head of Membership.
 He has spent the last 15 years working within the membership sector for other professional membership bodies and providing consultancy services.